Anujverma89/cheetsheets/flutter.md

    Splash screen in flutter is created actually before app loads and is not done by flutter.
    It takes place before flutter loads in memory.

+  Icon should be 960*960 with background and fit in 640 pixels diameter.
+  Icon should be 1152*1152 without background and the fit inside 768 pixels diameter

 * There are two ways to add splash screen :
   * Add a package in pubspec.yaml
 pubspec.yaml